-It’s important to occasionally get some distance from your partner, assert your independence, maintain some hobbies or interests that are just yours.
-Have some separate friends.
-Take an occasional trip somewhere by yourself.
-Remember what made you you and what drew you to your partner in the first place.
+It’s important to occasionally get some distance from your partner, assert your independence, maintain some hobbies or interests that are yours alone.
+Have some separate friends; take an occasional trip somewhere by yourself; remember what made you you and what drew you to your partner in the first place.

 6. Accepting Your Partner’s Flaws

 I love this observation and believe it applies to not just womanizers, but just about anyone who consistently finds themselves in dysfunctional relationships.
-They either try to make their partner be perfect by “fixing” them or changing them.
-Or they delude themselves into thinking that their partner is already perfect.
+They either try to make their partner be perfect by “fixing” them or changing them, or they delude themselves into thinking that their partner is already perfect.

 - Every person has flaws and imperfections.